sigma-dev1/telegram_spam_userbot/README.md

 # Telegram spam bot
 Telegram userbot for sending to all your contacts on your behalf.
+The [pyrogram](https://github.com/pyrogram/pyrogram) module was used to write the bot.

 # Quick start